 What size boiler do I need?

 While the necessary boiler capacity must be calculated on a case-by-case basis, most properties fall into one of three ranges.
-For small to medium-sized properties such as flats and terraced houses with 1-2 bedrooms, one bathroom or up to 10 radiators, a 24-27 kW boiler should be suitable.
+A 24-27 kW boiler should be suitable for small to medium-sized properties such as flats and terraced houses with 1-2 bedrooms, one bathroom or up to 10 radiators.
 For medium to large properties with 3-4 bedrooms, one bathroom, or up to 15 radiators, a 28-34 kW boiler should be suitable.
 For large houses with 4+ bedrooms, two bathrooms and up to 20 radiators, a 35-42 kW will be necessary.

-However, these ranges are a guideline rather than a rule, and assume average-sized rooms and therefore average-sized radiators.
-A 3 bedroom property with a one bathroom may still require 35 kW or 38 kW boiler if the room calculations deem it necessary.
+However, these ranges are a guideline rather than a rule.
+They assume average-sized rooms and therefore average-sized radiators.
+A 3 bedroom property with a one bathroom may still require 35 kW or 38 kW boiler if calculations deem it necessary.

 As well as boiler power, the size of the property will also dictate the type of boiler required.
 Combi boilers should always be avoided on properties with more than one bathroom.
 This is because they can only provide a single stream of hot water, heated on demand from the mains.
 There is no reserve of hot water in a tank or cylinder.
-This may not be a problem in households occupied by a single person, but dividing a single mains supply between two outlets will result in two equally disappointing showers.
+This may not be a problem in households occupied by just one person.
+However, dividing a single mains supply between two outlets will result in two equally disappointing showers.

 Arguably the most important flow rate to consider is the mains.
 Upgrading a 24 kW to a 34 kW boiler with a flow rate of 15 litres per minute still won’t fill the bath any quicker or be suitable for a certain type of mixer shower, if the mains flow rate is e.g. 9.5 litres per minute.